Journeyman1337/FossSweeper/CONTRIBUTING.md

 ## How to Suggest a Feature

 Suggest features in the [Ideas](https://www.github.com/Journeyman-dev/FossSweeper/discussions/categories/ideas) category of the discussions board.
+When it is deemed that an adequate discussion has been completed, a thread in the issues board may be created to request the implementation of the feature.

 ## How to Ask a Question